-- 1. We will ensure that all staff are regularly informed of our staff behaviour policy / code of conduct and updates thereof. - 2.
-We will incorporate low level concerns as an extension of our staff behaviour policy / code of conduct.
+- 1. St Andrew's ensure that all staff are regularly informed of our staff behaviour policy / code of conduct and updates thereof. - 2.
+St Andrew's incorporate low level concerns as an extension of our staff behaviour policy / code of conduct.